rhusar/dtf/trunk/DTF-Install-README.txt

 Installing the DTF
 ==================

-Instructions follow showing how to install the DTF from Branch_DTF_3_9 on a laptop.
+Instructions follow showing how to install the DTF on a laptop.
 In this configuration, you can start the DTF services, one test node, and the DTFweb GUI.

 This document includes the following sections: